kondurueshitha/MACHINE-LEARNING/README.md

 ################ 1.Google search can be taken taken as an application of DL, where we will give input and outpu will be displayed
 ################# 2.Virtual assistants
 ################## 3.Language translation

+Applications of machine learning
+1.Smartphones detecting faces while taking photos or unlocking themselves 2.Facebook, LinkedIn or any other social media site recommending your friends and ads you might be interested in 3.Amazon recommending you the products based on your browsing history 4.Banks using Machine Learning to detect Fraud transactions in real-time